Recently I saw a post about Top drop which for me is that feeling of melancholy that sometimes overtakes you after a really good scene.

 It caught me at a wrong moment and I posted that yeh, everyone knows about it.
 I was expecting someone to take issue with the tone of my response or criticise me for ever being exasperated by the endless repetition of the same questions, any display of less than perfect temper or humanity.
 Something along those lines.
 I was pretty surprised therefore to see a reply that didn’t make any of those complaints but instead insisted that not everyone had or was aware of this experience.
 I will quote the response exactly here.

 No, WykD_Dave, not everyone already knows about it.
 The great thing about this group is that we have a wide variety of experiences and skills.
 I would like to hear positive and constructive information from experts like you about how to recognize top drop coming on and how to deal with the feelings.

-What most struck me is the assumption that this is some unique experience or out of the ordinary emotion or feeling somehow unique to rope or kink.
+What most struck me is the asinine assumption that human emotions are some unique experience or out of the ordinary feeling somehow unique because they were triggered by rope or kink.

 You do something emotionally and or physically intense and you have a natural high from it, then you have a low to a greater or lesser extent afterwards.
 This pretty much happens to most people.